7 Misunderstanding and Deception

 But the discussion was far from over.
 Donnacona’s tone, his stance quite a distance from Cartier’s boat, and the absence of any semblance of joy signified troubled understanding of just what Cartier intended by planting the cross.
 And though the French explorer “attempted” to ease Donnacona’s fears by offering gifts, Cartier only intensified the situation when he siezed Donnacona’s two sons, Domagaya and Taignoagny, and took them away to France presumably to prepare them to serve as interpreters in future visits to the region.

 Others also witnessed various reactions of Native peoples to the Christian symbol.
 In the Pays d’en Haut, Marquette described the Miamis’ response to a cross that had been previously erected in their village by Jesuits: “When I visited them, I was greatly Consoled at seeing a handsome Cross erected in the middle of the village, and adorned with many white skins, red Belts, and bows and arrows, which these good people had offered to the great Manitou….They did this to thank him for having had pity On Them during The winter, by giving Them an abundance of game When they Most dreaded famine.”[24]
 When LaSalle and his men visited a Quapaw village in 1682, they erected both a cross and a column decorated with the coat of arms of Louis XIV.
 The French relied on these symbols to proclaim their alliance with the Quapaws but also to signify God and King’s oversight of the region.
 While the Quapaws may have somewhat believed that the King would fight any who attacked them, they also believed that spiritual powers existed within the column and the cross.
 Consequently, they danced around both objects, pressed their hands onto them, and rubbed their bodies as they had done when they first welcomed their French guests.[25]
 To further honor these spiritual gifts, they built a palisade around them.[26]
 In 1698, as Saint-Cosme and his Seminary colleagues passed through the village, they too planted a cross.
 Weeks later, as they traveled anew by the Quapaw village, they saw an additional cross that the Quapaws had planted along the banks of the Mississippi.
-Likely the Quapaws utilized the Christian symbol to mark their terrain, to emphasize their relationship with the French, and to exhibit the new spiritual French manitou in their region.
+Likely the Quapaws used the Christian symbol to mark their terrain, to emphasize their relationship with the French, and to exhibit the new spiritual French manitou in their region.

 The cross certainly could have served as a point of reference for Cartier, or as a powerful spirit for the Miamis, or even as a sign of union and alliance between the Quapaws and the French, but it was not a statement of obedience.
 In other words, Native peoples were their own masters, and adoption of the Christian symbol simply expressed “a desire to tap into French spiritual power.”
 Native peoples believed “spiritual power was the foundation for material, military, and social power.”
 A warrior, a chief, or an individual who proved successful “was a person with strong spiritual power.”
 Likely, those strange men in black who traveled with Cartier or on their own accord; these men who planted crosses, made gestures, carried around silver chalices, and looked upward to heaven, they too were perceived as having spiritual power, enhancing many a Native nation’s desire to have a missionary among them.[27]
 Indeed, the Quapaws considered the Jesuit Father Paul du Poisson as a messenger for Wahkondah, a Paniangasa![28]
 Consequently, some Native communities welcomed the introduction of the cross as an essential gift meant to enhance their spirituality, particularly since the arrival of European disease and increasing warfare “made it imperative that they assimilate other peoples and their spiritual power in order to sustain a viable nation.”[29]

 Quite possibly, the Quapaws interpreted the cross as the Frenchmen’s sacred pole.
 In Quapaw society the sacred pole was a traditional hallowed element that “symbolized tribal unity through the union of male and female aspects of life as reflected in the reciprocity and mutuality of Quapaw kinship.”
-Within their tradition, the sacred pole “was a symbol of chiefly authority derived from Wahkonda,” one that “compelled honesty of those who approached it.
+Within their tradition, the sacred pole “was a symbol of chiefly authority derived from Wahkonda,” that “compelled honesty of those who approached it.
 Since the honesty and integrity of chiefs was paramount to their leadership, a man was unable to become a chief until he had struck the sacred pole and taken an oath to lead the nation well.”
 Ultimately, the Quapaws used the cross as such a sacred object.
 “Hunters used it to define their territory, and the nation used it as a sign to other Indians of their alliance with the French.
 The cross redefined Quapaw sacred space as it beckoned friends and warned enemies.”[30]

 Timicuan worshiping a column set up by Ribault & Laudonnniére in 16th century Florida.